Why Shade Matters at Kauffman Stadium

 Kauffman Stadium Sun and Shade Overview

-Kauffman Stadium has a 58° orientation (NE-facing), meaning center field points toward the northeast.
-This creates a favorable afternoon shade pattern: home plate faces the opposite direction (SW), which puts the third base side (the northwestern side of the field) positioned to benefit from afternoon shade.
-The first base side (the southeastern side) faces increasingly into the afternoon sun.
+Kauffman Stadium has a 48° orientation (NE-facing), meaning center field points toward the northeast.
+This creates a favorable afternoon shade pattern: home plate faces the opposite direction (SW), which puts the first base side (the southeastern side of the field) positioned to benefit from afternoon shade.
+The third base side (the northwestern side) faces increasingly into the afternoon sun.

 Best Shaded Sections